junxit/us-congress-bills-113/metadata.md

 - 2014-07-08 — Introduced in House
 - 2014-07-08 — Introduced in House
 - 2014-07-08 — Referred to the House Committee on Science, Space, and Technology.
+- 2014-07-14 — Considered under suspension of the rules. (consideration:  CR H6141-6144)
+- 2014-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5031.
+- 2014-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-14 — Mr. Smith (TX) moved to suspend the rules and pass the bill.
+- 2014-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6141)
+- 2014-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6141)